Mynnhos/forsen/README.md

 **Compiling**: create a build folder, cd into it.
 Run ```cmake ..``` to generate build files, and ```cmake --build .``` to build the project.

 **Executing**: Run ``` forsen.exe --id STREAM_ID --date YYYY-MM-DD --times [HH:MM:SS]```.
-You need to specify at least two times (beginning and end), but you can specify more to split the VOD into multiple parts (in case the download fails). _**NOTE**: as of 2023-05-14 the intermediate times need to be between runs (i.e. when a seed if being loaded) otherwise the last run is reset when the video ends._
+You need to specify at least two times (beginning and end), but you can specify more to split the VOD into multiple parts (saves some time if the download fails). _**NOTE**: as of 2023-05-14 the intermediate times need to be between runs (i.e. when a seed if being loaded) otherwise the last run is reset when the video ends._
+- **Important**: in the folder containing the executable, you need to have the ["TwitchDownloaderCLI.exe" executable](https://github.com/lay295/TwitchDownloader) (to download the vods), as well as the "forsen_720" folder containing the templates (available in the releases).

 # How to contribute
-**SUMMARY**: fork the repository and create **small** commits on your local repository (include any issue reference in your commit messages).
+**SUMMARY**: fork the repository and create commits on your fork (include any issue reference in your commit messages).
 Create a pull request when you're ready.
-Please use snake_case to keep a consistant code style.

 - Fork the repository and clone it on your computer.
 - OPTIONAL: keep your fork up to date with this repo